Wondering which are the reasons you’ll want to visit Galicia? Then read on as our guest author Brooke goes through the main five.

 Some of the most common/traditional dishes you’ll find in Galicia:

 Pulpo: THE dish of Galicia!
 I have never been anywhere in Galicia that did not have pulpo!
 There are two main ways pulpo is served.
 ‘A Feira’ or ‘a la plancha’.
 ‘A Feira’ is the most common way Galicians serve it.
-The pulp is steamed and served on a round wooden platter with boiled potatoes and seasoned with paprika.
+The octopus is steamed and served on a round wooden platter with boiled potatoes and seasoned with paprika.

 Mejillones al vapor: Mussels.
 Cooked without sauce or water, in a pot, they steam in their own vapor.
 Galicians don’t need fancy dressings or broths for their steamed mussels they serve them simply with fresh lemon on the side.